 The rail line up the Feather River Canyon is one of the most important and heavily traveled routes in the West.
 At the top of the canyon, in the charming railroad town of Portola (still a major crew changeover point for Union Pacific), is the Portola Railroad Museum, possibly the only place in the nation where one may walk up, plunk down some money (OK, not a trivial amount of money) and take a locomotive out for a drive.
 (Is this a great country or what?)
 Railfans may wish to note the museum is the final resting place for much of the rolling stock from the late, great Western Pacific.
-The museum, operated on an all-volunteer basis by the Feather River Rail Society, maintains a Web site at -- what else? -- www.wplives.org.
-For an unforgettable family experience we strongly recommend this side-trip.
+The museum operates entirely by the volunteer labor of the Feather River Rail Society, www.wplives.org.
+As someone who is not ashamed to say he never outgrew his love of trains, I strongly recommend this side-trip.